-Example 2.1.
+Example 5.1.
 Using config files to handle switching between two workspaces.

-Ona switches between two workspaces on the same machine.
+On a switches between two workspaces on the same computer.
 The first workspace is ona-ash.
-It has a client root of /tmp/user/ona and connects to the Helix service using SSL at ssl:ida:1818.
+It has a client root of /tmp/user/ona and connects to the Helix server using SSL at ssl:ida:1818.
 The second workspace is called ona-agave.
-Its client root is /home/ona/p4-ona, and it uses a plaintext connection to a Helix service at tcp:warhol:1666.
+Its client root is /home/ona/p4-ona, and it uses a plaintext connection to a Helix server at tcp:warhol:1666.